RedHatter/NickelHardcover/README.md

 ### Linking a Hardcover book

 NickelHardcover attempts to determine which book to update on Hardcover using the ISBN of the open book.
-If that fails, or you would like more control, the “Manually link book” menu option allows you to manually select which book to update.
+If that fails, or you would like more control, the "Manually link book” menu option allows you to manually select which book to update.
 The edition of the active read can be changed on the Hardcover book page under the description.

 <img src="https://github.com/RedHatter/NickelHardcover/blob/main/screenshots/edition.png?raw=true" alt="Changing edition" width="400">

 ### Syncing

 There are a few ways to sync reading progress and highlights/annotations with Hardcover.
-You can trigger a manual sync at any time using the “Sync now” menu option.
+You can trigger a manual sync at any time using the "Sync now” menu option.
 Additionally, auto-sync can be enabled for the open book using the "Enable auto-sync" menu option.
-When auto-sync will run depends on the following config options.
+When auto-sync runs can be configured in the NickelHardcover settings.

-* `sync_daily`
-  Once per day at the specified hour even if the Kobo is asleep.
-* `threshold`
-  Whenever the difference between the last synced read percentage and the current read percentage is above this threshold.
-* `sync_on_close`
-  Immediately after closing a book or the Kobo is put to sleep.
-Can also be set to a number 1-100 to only run when the read percentage difference is above that threshold.

-NickelHardcover will, one, automatically sync whenever the book is closed, or the Kobo is put to sleep (based on the `sync_on_close` setting), and two, sync whenever the difference in reading percentage is more than the `threshold` setting.

 ## Uninstall

-To uninstall NickelHardcover, simply create a file called `nickelhardcover_uninstall` on the root of your device and manually restart your Kobo.
+To uninstall NickelHardcover, create a file called `nickelhardcover_uninstall` on the root of your device and manually restart your Kobo.